natalieagus/50033/docs/04-children/coroutines.md

 ## Summary

 Choosing between coroutines and async/await isn't always straightforward due to their differing functionalities.

+It's essential to understand that asynchronous code <span className="orange-bold">doesn't always imply multithreading</span>, and the behavior can vary depending on the specific APIs and libraries you're working with.

 Coroutines are best for _fire-and-forget_ tasks like fading the screen, replenishing health bar, triggering explosion on crates two seconds after it collides with the player and similar tasks, while async is essential for processing intensive tasks in the background _without_ causing game stalls.
 Coroutines can be **tricky**, but async functions can get **complex** when handling task cancellation.
 In practice, using both methods in your project is common.
 As a broadly general rule, it may be simpler to employ coroutines for object-related game logic and reserve async for situations like executing lengthy background tasks.